hajul-dhanish/hajul-dhanish/README.md

 - 📫 How to reach me **dhanish.mohdn@gmail.com**

-- ⚡ Fun fact **Add commas to you passwords to disrupt the formatting if they get dumped to a CSV file**
+- ⚡ Fun fact **Add commas to your passwords to disrupt the formatting if they get dumped to a CSV file**

 - 💀 **~~Dark~~ Dart humour**